-Approximately 95 percent of total canola area planted was of GE varieties in 2023, consistent with the last several years.
-There are reportedly seventeen new hybrid canola varieties available for planting in 2023.
-Eleven new hybrid varieties are available for planting in 2024.
+Approximately 95 percent of total canola area planted was of GE varieties in 2024, consistent with the last several years.
+Eleven new hybrid varieties are available for planting in 2024, and another 19 new releases will be available in 2025.